16 Tax Tips for Single-Income Families

 “In order to promote retirement savings from both spouses in the home, the IRS created the spousal IRA,” Walsh said.
-A working spouse can contribute up to $5,500 a year — or $6,500 if you are over 50 — to an account for the benefit of the non-working spouse.
-For 2019, that increases to $6,000 — or $7,000 if you’re age 50 or older.
+A working spouse can contribute up to $6,000 a year — or $7,000 if you are over 50 — to an account for the benefit of the non-working spouse.
 You have until the April tax-filing deadline to make a contribution for the previous year, and you can deduct the contribution from your taxable income on your federal tax return if you meet certain requirements.

 5. How Can We Get the IRA Contribution Deduction?

 If only one spouse has income, that income must be enough to support the deduction of your IRA contribution.
 That means that the combined contribution you make to your IRAs must not be more than the working spouse’s taxable income.